RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Introduction

 In summary, our contributions are as follows: \begin{itemize}[align=right, labelwidth=1.5em, leftmargin=!]

-\item We propose Latent Collective Preference Optimization, an algorithm that achieves robust LLM alignment by actively denoising preference data.
-LCPO formulates this as a latent variable problem, employing an EM approach to infer the reliability of each label while simultaneously optimizing the LLM policy.
+\item We propose Robust Enhanced Policy Optimization (RE-PO), a principled EM-based algorithm that treats the correctness of each preference label as a latent variable, jointly infers per-label (and per-annotator) reliabilities, and uses them as adaptive weights in the training loss, yielding LLM alignment that is substantially more robust to noisy and inconsistent feedback.

-\item We theoretically establish a generalized LCPO framework by using the Gibbs distribution to connect any preference loss function to an underlying probabilistic model.
-This generalization elevates LCPO to a meta-framework, capable of systematically transforming existing alignment methods into their robust counterparts.
+\item We theoretically establish a generalized RE-PO framework by using the Gibbs construction to connect a broad class of preference losses to induced probabilistic models.
+This lifts RE-PO from a single algorithm to a general framework, enabling standard methods such as DPO, IPO, SimPO, and CPO to be systematically transformed into robust counterparts; for non-likelihood losses, the induced objective can differ from the original one.

-\item We conduct extensive experiments that demonstrate the practical effectiveness and versatility of our framework.
-By applying LCPO to several popular alignment methods, we show significant performance improvements, providing a unified approach to robust LLM alignment.
+\item We conduct extensive experiments demonstrating the practical effectiveness and versatility of RE-PO.
+Across four alignment algorithms, two base models (Mistral-7B and Llama-3-8B), and AlpacaEval~2, RE-PO delivers consistent win-rate improvements of up to 7.0 percentage points, and further shows clear gains on a real multi-annotator dataset (MultiPref), along with qualitative and visual analyses of how it down-weights low-confidence, noisy labels.

 \end{itemize}